der-john/tf-chess/README.md

 But for now, speed and accuracy are tough challenges...
 Feel free to point out any improvements.

 In order to play against an AI, do the following:
-- `source p3env/bin/activate`
+- Create and activate a `venv` with python3.
+- Install the modules in `requirements.txt` with `pip`.
 - `cd netz`
 - `python play.py`

 In order to train a model on existing `.hdf5` files:
-- `source p3env/bin/activate`
+- Create and activate a `venv` with python3.
+- Install the modules in `requirements.txt` with `pip`.
 - `cd netz`
 - `python trainer.py`

-- In order to create appropriate `.hdf5` files:
+In order to create appropriate `.hdf5` files:
-Download `.pgn` files from `http://www.ficsgames.org/download.html` and save them in `netz/game-files`.
+- Download `.pgn` files from `http://www.ficsgames.org/download.html` and save them in `netz/game-files`.
 - `source p2bin/activate`
 - `cd netz`
 - `python parse_games.py`